LlewynWan/Stanford-Bunny/README.md

 If you still have problems running the program although under the required environment ( it actually happened to me XDDD:) ), try typing the following command:

 - MESA\_GL\_VERSION\_OVERRIDE=3.3 MESA\_GLSL\_VERSION\_OVERRIDE=330 ./bunny

+## When running:

+- press ESC to exit
+- press ALT to select indices
+- press TAB to switch display mode